Suitland, Maryland

-Suitland is an unincorporated community and census designated place (CDP) in Prince George's County, Maryland, approximately one mile (1.6 km) southeast of Washington, D.C.
+Suitland is a census designated place (CDP) in Prince George's County, Maryland.
+Suitland is located approximately 1 mile (1.6 km) southeast of Washington, D.C..
 As of the 2020 census, its population was 25,839.
 Prior to 2010, it was part of the Suitland-Silver Hill census-designated place.

 History

-Suitland is named after 19th century landowner and businessman Senator Samuel Taylor Suit, whose estate, "Suitland," was located near the present-day intersection of Suitland and Silver Hill Roads.
+Suitland is named after 19th century landowner and businessman Senator Samuel Taylor Suit, whose estate, "Suitland,” was located near the present-day intersection of Suitland and Silver Hill Roads.

 17th and 18th centuries

 In the 1600s, the Piscataway tribe inhabited the lands in southern Maryland.
 European settlers first visited Saint Clement's Island on the Potomac River and then established their first Maryland colony downriver at Saint Mary's City in 1634, and by the 1660s through the 1680s, settlers had moved into what is now known as Prince George's County.
-Faced with this encroachment, the Piscataways left the area in 1697, and moved north to what is now known as Coney Island.
+Faced with this encroachment, the Piscataways left the area in 1697, and moved north to present-day Coney Island, New York.
 They eventually moved further north into Pennsylvania and Michigan.
 The sole export of the European settlers was tobacco, and slaves were first brought to the county in the 1700s.